MadisonReed/square-connect-api/README.md

 #Square Connect Node
-### Instantiate a SquareConnect client with the main export below, each instance method takes a callback as the last argument with standard (err, response) protocol
+### Instantiate a SquareConnect client with the main export below, each instance method takes a callback with standard (err, response) protocol
 ---------------------
 <a name="SquareConnect"></a>